tenioe/open-weather-api/README.md

 2. Each feature has a test case.
 3. Framework has been reviewed by stakeholders.
 4. Scrum board accurately represents our project state.
-5. Test cases exit for each feature.
+5. Test cases exists for each feature.

 ### Sprint 0
 #### The Product Backlog